Dept. of Chemistry

 Columbus, OH 43210

 Recent and current projects along these lines are described below.
-Click on a project title to obtain a more detailed description.
-Information on graduate study at Ohio State can be found on the Chemistry & Biochemistry department website.
-You might also be interested in the Chemical Physics program.
-The group definitely accepts undergraduate researchers.
+You may also be interested in graduate study at Ohio State, in the Department of Chemistry & Biochemistry or alternatively the Chemical Physics program.
+The Herbert group does accept undergraduate researchers.

 Exciton delocalization in a